Substra/substra/docs/local_install_skaffold.md

 ### Browser extension

-In order to use the backend pages (API) on your browser, you will need to install this extension that will send a special header containing a version:
+In order to use the backend webpages on your browser, you will need to install this extension that will send a special header containing a `version`:

 - [Firefox](https://addons.mozilla.org/en-US/firefox/addon/modheader-firefox/)
 - [Chrome](https://chrome.google.com/webstore/detail/modheader/idgpnmonknjnojddfkpgkljpfnnfcklj)